Al12rs/smallLinearSolverBatched/README.md

 # GPU Linear Solver Small Batched

-This project contains functions to solve large quantities of small square linear systems (NxN with N<32, single precision, dense), on GPU though the CUDA programming model.
+This project contains functions to solve large quantities of small square linear systems (NxN with N<32, single precision, dense), on GPU using the CUDA programming model.

 ## Building
-The software is written for Linux, built in Release mode though the use of make files (debug building is not supported).
+The software is written for Linux, built in Release mode through the use of make files (debug building is not supported).

 The software requires a number of dependencies to be installed to build:

    * gcc version 6.1.0+, lower versions might work but have not been tested.
-   * CUDA toolkit version 9 or more, lower might work but have not been testet.
+   * CUDA toolkit version 9 or more, lower versions might work but have not been tested.
 For optimal performance use CUDA 10+.
      A guide on installing CUDA on linux is available here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html
      Particular care should be given to post installation actions https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions which are required to make the cuda compiler and libraries visible.